integration-app/mcp-server/README.md

 ### 💬 Chat Session Management (Experimental)

-The MCP server supports persistent chat sessions.
+The MCP server (streamable-http transport only) supports persistent chat sessions.
 Include an `x-chat-id` header in your requests to automatically track sessions for that specific chat.
-This is an experimental feature provided in addition to standard MCP sessions.
+This is an experimental feature that we provide in addition to standard MCP sessions.

 **Starting a new chat session:**